The University of Montana

 Missoula, MT 59812

-Welcome to the web page for the Integrative Microbiology and Biochemistry graduate program in the University of Montana’s Division of Biological Sciences.
-Students pursuing a graduate degree will earn Doctoral degree in Integrative Microbiology and Biochemistry with an emphasis in Cellular and Developmental Biology, Microbial Evolution and Ecology, Microbiology and Immunology, and Molecular Biology and Biochemistry.
-Students in the Microbiology emphasis may also add the Microbial Ecology option to their degree.
+Welcome to the web page for the Cellular, Molecular and Microbial Biology Graduate Program in the University of Montana’s Division of Biological Sciences.
+Students pursuing a graduate degree will earn Doctoral degree in Integrative Microbiology and Biochemistry with an Option in Cellular and Developmental Biology, Microbial Evolution and Ecology, Microbiology and Immunology, and Molecular Biology and Biochemistry.
+Students in the Microbiology Option may also add the Microbial Ecology option to their degree.

-Admission to the IMB graduate program to pursue an M.S. or Ph.D. is competitive and students are customarily admitted and supported during their first year on teaching assistantships.
-IMB PhD students are guaranteed four years of stipend support, pending satisfactory progress, from teaching assistantships.
+Admission to the CMMB graduate program to pursue an M.S. or Ph.D. is competitive and students are customarily admitted and supported during their first year on teaching assistantships.
+CMMB PhD students are guaranteed four years of stipend support, pending satisfactory progress, from teaching assistantships.
 However, student stipend and tuition costs are typically provided by the thesis mentor’s laboratory on a research assistantship after the first year.